VigRAN084/Interpreter-Project/README.md

 also looks for compilation issues and generates error messages for the user.
 4. Simple.execute() - Executes the individual Statement objects from the Parser.parse() method and
 outputs

-1. Tokenizer - Reads file as string and extracts supported tokens
-2. Parser - Goes through the list of tokens and builds executable Statements
-3. Simple - Main Class